whimax07/JArgParse/README.md

  - Add multiple use of the same flag to help.
  - Add an option on ArgParse to not include stack traces from arg parse exceptions.
  - Finish adding doc string to the public API.
+ - A catch for the windows style help flags aka /? and /h.

 ### Known bugs or quarks.
  - A list argument cannot start with a value starting with a "-".